A correlated pseudo-marginal approach to doubly intractable problems: Doubly intractable problems

 The doubly intractable posterior density of $\Btheta$ is

-where $\pi(\Btheta)$ is the prior for $\Btheta$ and is the normalising constant.
+where $\pi(\Btheta)$ is the prior for $\Btheta$ and is the normalising constant for the posterior.
 Suppose we devise a Metropolis-Hastings algorithm to sample from \eqref{eq:target_doubly_intractable} with a proposal density $q(\cdot|\Btheta)$.
 The probability of accepting a proposed sample $\Btheta'$ is

 The marginal likelihood in \eqref{eq:normalising_const} cancels in \eqref{eq:MH_accept}, but the normalising function does not.
 Since $Z(\Btheta)/Z(\Btheta')$ is computationally intractable, \eqref{eq:MH_accept} cannot be evaluated and thus MCMC sampling via the Metropolis-Hastings algorithm is impossible.